 Strengths: Massive integration ecosystem, enterprise-grade security, extensive reporting, AI-powered ticket classification.

-Post-purchase limitations: Zendesk is a general-purpose helpdesk.
-It doesn't have warranty-specific workflows, image-based claim assessment, or automated resolution logic.
-Brands using Zendesk alongside Claimlane get the best of both: Zendesk for general support ticketing and Claimlane for specialized claims handling.
+Post-purchase limitations: Zendesk is a general helpdesk.
+It does not have warranty workflows, image-based claim review, or automated resolution rules.
+Brands pair Zendesk with Claimlane to get both.
+Zendesk handles general support.
+Claimlane handles claims.
+Brands using Zendesk alongside Claimlane get the best of both: Zendesk for general support ticketing and Claimlane for dedicated claims handling.

 Gladly: Best for Customer-Centric DTC Brands

-Gladly organizes support around customers rather than tickets.
-Every interaction with a customer lives in a single conversation thread, giving agents full context for every interaction.
+Gladly organises support around customers, not tickets.
+Every interaction lives in one conversation thread.
+Agents get full context every time.

 Strengths: Customer-first architecture, native voice and messaging, strong for DTC brands that prioritize personalization and relationship-building.